-Earles is a clinical fellow and approved supervisor with the American Association for Marriage and Family Therapy.
-Her experience includes substantial cross-cultural and intersectional experience as a teacher, therapist, organizer, and administrator.
-This is demonstrated in her three-year appointment with the Cayman Islands Government's Department of Counseling Services (2008-2011).
-Here, she worked with underserved populations by designing, organizing, and directing culturally appropriate direct services, supervising counseling professionals, providing community-based therapeutic services, and developing partnerships with agencies and organizations to strengthen community referral networks and client care.
+Earles is an approved supervisor and clinical fellow with the American Association for Marriage and Family Therapy.
+Her experience includes substantial cross-cultural and systemic work as a therapist, organizer, and administrator.
+This is demonstrated in her appointment with the Cayman Islands Government's Department of Counseling Services.
+Here, she connected with underserved populations by designing, organizing, and directing culturally appropriate direct services, supervising counseling professionals, providing community-based therapeutic services, and developing partnerships with agencies and organizations to strengthen community referral networks and client care.
+Earles has worked extensively with families including children and adolescents, violence in the home, addictions, and returning to the community following incarceration.

-Earles remains active in denominational and congregational life.
-She is a Commissioned Ruling Elder for the Presbyterian Church (U.S.A.) and served as Interim Pastor at First Presbyterian Church in Livingston, Alabama.
-She previously served as Director of UKirk-Jacksonville State University Campus Ministry and Pastoral Care at First Presbyterian Church in Jacksonville, Alabama.
+A licensed minister in the Kentuckiana Association of the United Church of Christ, Earles is active in preaching and congregational life.
+Previously, she served as Interim Pastor of First Presbyterian Church in Livingston, Alabama, and as Director of UKirk-Jacksonville State University Campus Ministry and Pastoral Care at First Presbyterian Church in Jacksonville, Alabama.